mosip/kattu/docs/image-transfer-readme.md

 It uses GitHub Actions to facilitate the image transfer.

 ## Purpose

 The purpose of this workflow is to perform the following tasks:

-1. Update the configuration file config.yml with Docker Hub credentials and the destination organization.
+1. Update the configuration file `config.yml` with Docker Hub credentials and the destination organization.
 2. Push Docker images to the destination organization on Docker Hub.
 3. Notify the status of the workflow via Slack.

 ## Inputs

+This workflow accepts the following inputs:
 - `DESTINATION_ORGANIZATION`(required): The Docker Hub destination organization where you want to transfer the images.

 ## Secrets

 This workflow requires the following secrets to be stored in your GitHub repository:
 - `USERNAME`: Destination accounts Docker Hub username.
 - `TOKEN`: Destination accounts Hub token for authentication.
 - `SLACK_WEBHOOK_URL`: The Slack webhook URL for notifications.

 ## Example Usage

 Here is an example workflow that uses the `Image transfer` workflow:
 ```
 name:  Manual workflow to transfer images